sixuanhan/software_engineering_database/plan.md

 ### Fortune_500_Corporate_Headquarters.csv

-- fix importing error
+- fix ASCII error
+- rename file name and column names
 - change all `NAME` to lowercase
 - only keep `NAME`, `CITY`, and `STATE` columns

 ### Top 50 US Tech Companies 2022 - 2023.csv

-- rename the file to `Top_50_US_Tech_Companies.csv`
+- rename file name and column names
 - standardize `Company name`
 - remove the `Industry` column
 - remove all columns after `Founding Year`

 ### city_salary.csv

+- rename file name and column names
 - name the first column `city_id`
 - replace the second column with the `City` column and delete the `Metro` column
+- parse `City` column in `city_salary` into two columns: `City` and `State`

 ## Import processes

 ### import csv's as individual tables
 I will use the Table Data Import Wizard provided in MySQL Workbench to import the csv's.

-One error that occurred when I tried was:

-`Unhandled exception: 'ascii' codec can't decode byte 0xd5 in position 3467: ordinal not in range(128)`

-After some research and testing I am still not able to fix this problem.

 ### forward engineer the EER diagram to create tables